tomgxz/Kraken/REPORT.md

   }
   ```

   The elements could now be resized using the resize handles that are rendered when an element is hovered or selected.
 The element cannot be resized to larger than the grid due to the `closestValInArray` being only snapping to the extremes as a maximum, and how the `grid-position` property is handled in CSS.
-The handles have a invisible area around them that also responds to the `mousemove` and `mouseup` events, so that it can still be moved if the user moves their cursor outside of the handle's area (by going vertically or moving too fast).
+The handles have an invisible area around them that also responds to the `mousemove` and `mouseup` events, so that they can still be moved if the user moves their cursor outside of the handle's area (by going vertically or moving too fast).
 The testing evidence of this can be found in Appendix B.

 <br><br>